jvandemo/generator-angularjs-library/README.md

 ## Frequently asked questions

 - [Why is there a `.prefix` and a `.suffix` file and why do they do?](https://github.com/jvandemo/generator-angularjs-library/issues/2)

+## Want to contribute?

+Help make this project better - fork and send a PR or create an (issue)[https://github.com/jvandemo/generator-angularjs-library/issues].

 ## Change log